1,000+ Opportunities

 gov/tvtpgrants) You have been selected to participate in a brief survey about your experience today with DHS. gov.

-Based on current listing details, eligibility includes: State, local, tribal, and territorial governments; nonprofits; and institutions of higher education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State, local, tribal, and territorial governments; nonprofits; and institutions of higher education.
+Confirm the full requirements in the official notice before applying.